HP TECH TAKES

 An inkjet printer may seem like a good idea for your business until you have an entire office needing to print out reports with expensive color cartridges.
 For a home office, however, you don’t want a printer that takes up tons of space when you’re printing a few pages a day.

-can provide all the functions you may want depending on your expectations, which is why it’s important to weigh the pros and cons of each before you make a decision.
-With all this in mind, you can come up with the right solution for your needs, including whether or not you have a business, and how much you want to spend to keep your printer running.
+Not all printers can provide all the functions you may want depending on your expectations, which is why it’s important to weigh the pros and cons of each before you make a decision.
+With all this in mind, you can come up with the right solution for your needs, considering things like whether or not you have a business and how much you want to spend to keep your printer running.

 Here are some of the main types of printers available on the market.